Thermadiag/seq/docs/tiny_string.md

 ## Relocatable type

 `seq::tiny_string` is relocatable, meaning that it does not store pointer to internal data.
 Relocatable types can be used more efficiently in containers that are aware of this property.
-For instance, seq::devector, seq::tiered_vector and seq::flat_map are faster when working with relocatable types, as the process to move one object from a memory layout about to be destroyed to a new one can be accomplished through a simple memcpy.
+For instance, `seq::devector`, `seq::tiered_vector` and `seq::flat_map` are faster when working with relocatable types, as the process to move one object from a memory layout about to be destroyed to a new one can be accomplished through a simple memcpy.

 Msvc implementation of std::string is also relocatable, while gcc implementation is not as it stores a pointer to its internal data for small strings.

-Within the seq library, a relocatable type must statify `seq::is_relocatable<type>::value == true`.
+Within the *seq* library, a relocatable type must statify `seq::is_relocatable<type>::value == true`.

 ## Interface